tdwg/tcs2/docs/feature-report/README.md

 compared to the `skos:ConceptScheme` and therefore the `accordingTo` property to the `skos:inScheme` property. `taxonName`, `synonym` and `vernacularName` can be seen as `skosxl:prefLabel`, `skosxl:hiddenLabel` and `skosxl:altLabel`, respectively.
-Relationships between names are `skosxl:labelRelation`properties and relationships between taxa `skos:semanticRelation` properties, with the hierachical relationships being `skos:broader` and `skos:narrower` and the horizontal ones `skos:mappingRelation`s.
+Relationships between names are `skosxl:labelRelation` properties and relationships between taxa `skos:semanticRelation` properties, with the hierarchical relationships being `skos:broader` and `skos:narrower` and the horizontal ones `skos:mappingRelation`s.
 In SKOS, `skos:broader` and `skos:narrower` are used between Concepts in the same Concept Scheme, while the `skos:mappingRelation` properties are used to map Concepts from different